 \section{Discussion and Future Work}

 We have presented a novel setting that captures the economic tension of content creation in the era of GenAI.
-We used a game-theoretic lens to model an environment where creators exhibit positive spillovers.
-We demonstrated that popular attention-allocation mechanisms fail to sustain stable equilibria in this environment.
-Instead, we proposed a novel family of mechanisms based on provisional allocation.
-We proved that this approach induces a supermodular game structure, ensuring robust stability, and provided approximation algorithms for interesting classes of instances to overcome the computational intractability of the design problem.
+We use a game-theoretic lens to model an environment where creators exhibit positive spillovers.
+We proved that popular attention-allocation mechanisms fail to sustain stable equilibria in this environment.
+Then, we proposed a novel family of mechanisms based on provisional allocation.
+We proved that this approach ensures robust stability, and then we provided approximation algorithms for interesting classes of instances to overcome computational intractability of the design problem.

 Our analysis relies on structural properties of the spillover functions, encapsulated in Assumption~\ref{increment plus}, which is inspired by examples of spillovers in the wild.
-A natural direction for future research is to characterize the stability guarantees when this assumption does not hold.
-Furthermore, our current definition of social welfare focuses on the user-centric welfare, $\sum Q_i$.
-It would be interesting to extend our analysis to multi-dimensional objectives, capturing not only effort but also content diversification.
-Objectives that include platform revenue could also be of interest.
+Future research can characterize the stability guarantee without it.

-Moreover, we remark that our model assumes a fixed volume of user traffic.
-A promising extension would be to incorporate endogenous participation, allowing user traffic to depend on the ecosystem's aggregated quality, a feature recently explored by other works \cite{keinan2025strategic, yao2024human}.
+Moreover, our model assumes a fixed volume of user traffic.
+A promising extension is to incorporate endogenous participation, allowing traffic to depend on the ecosystem's aggregated quality, as recently explored in other works \cite{keinan2025strategic, yao2024human}.

 Finally, studying how different notions of fairness or diversity, such as preventing dominance by a small set of highly connected players, interact with spillovers and welfare maximization is an important direction for future work.

 {\ifnum\Includeappendix=1{